Apple launches site to show how coronavirus lockdowns affect movement

 (Reuters) - Apple Inc (AAPL.O) on Tuesday said it would release data that could help inform public health authorities on whether people are driving less during lockdown orders to slow the spread of the new coronavirus.

-The data is gathered by counting the number routing requests from Apple Maps, which is installed on all iPhones, and comparing it to past usage to detect changes in the volume of people driving, walking or taking public transit around the world, Apple said.
+The data is gathered by counting the number of routing requests from Apple Maps, which is installed on all iPhones, and comparing it with past usage to detect changes in the volume of people driving, walking or taking public transit around the world, Apple said.

-The information is being updated daily and compared to a date in mid-January, before most U.S. lockdown measures were in place, Apple said.
-More than 90% of Americans are under stay-at-home orders and various lockdowns are underway in countries around the globe.
+The information is being updated daily and compared with a date in mid-January, before most U.S. lockdown measures were in place, Apple said.
+More than 90% of Americans are under stay-at-home orders and various lockdowns are underway in other countries around the globe.

 The data would be aggregated so that the requests from individual users would not be shown, and it does not track individual users or their locations, the company said.